ptrkrlsrd/modelo/README.md

 * Note: Only 'template repositories' will be listed in the CLI

 ## Upcoming features
-* Allow users to use other Github users templates
+* Add ability to use other Github users templates

 ## What does Modelo mean?
 Modelo is Portuguese for template.
 I chose the name because I have a good friend from Portugal, who recently lost a loved one due to cancer.